huandichen/huandichen.github.io/_projects/stay_upright.md

 ## Reflection

-This experience gave me a more realistic understanding of how complex experimental research is conducted in practice.
+This experience gave me a more realistic understanding of **how complex experimental research is conducted in practice**.
 Beyond the clean structure of methods and results presented in papers, I saw the preparation, troubleshooting, documentation, and teamwork required behind the scenes, from monitoring sensor recordings to identifying inconsistencies during preprocessing.
 This helped me appreciate that data analysis is closely connected to experimental decisions made during data collection, and that careful documentation is essential for making sense of complex behavioural data.

 ## Project period